 Pressure Cooker Preparation of Curried Beef

 - Add the beef, garlic, onion, ginger, curry paste, coconut milk, fish sauce, brown sugar, salt, and makrut lime leaves to the pot of your pressure cooker.
+Stir the mixture.
 Seal the pot and close the valve.
 Cook with manual high pressure for 45 minutes with a natural release.

-- Remove the beef from the sauce to a bowl and shred the beef.
-Set it aside.
+- Remove the beef from the sauce with a slotted spoon, place it in a bowl, and set it aside.

-- Separate the fat from the juices and reduce the remaining sauce with the simmer function on the pressure cooker to about one cup.
+- Separate the fat from the juices in the sauce and reduce the juices with the simmer function on the pressure cooker to about one cup.

 - Add the shredded beef back to the reduced sauce along with the juice of one medium lime and stir to coat the beef.
 Keep warm until serving.

-- Combine all salsa ingredients in a medium bowl.
-Cover the salsa and keep it refrigerated until serving.
+- Add the remaining salad ingredients to the bowl.
+Cover the salad and keep it refrigerated until serving.

 - Combine all mayonnaise ingredients in a small bowl.
 Cover and keep refrigerated until serving.

-- Add the curried beef to grilled or warmed tortillas and top with the cucumber and mango salsa.
+- Add the shredded beef to grilled or warmed tortillas and top with the cucumber and mango salsa.
 Drizzle with Sriracha mayo.
 Garnish with additional cilantro and lime wedges.

 Nutrition facts are sometimes provided below and are calculated using an online calculator.
 With specific brands of ingredients and additions, omissions, or substitutions the nutrition facts may change.
 We encourage you to use your own nutrition facts caculator to obtain the most accurate nutrition facts for your meal.